walmartlabs/gozer/AddingParsers.md

 		dex
 			dx894

+# Creating a "standard" EDI X12 Parser

+0.2.1 will remove the `AbstractStandardX12Document`
+TODO: update this documentation

 ## What is the format?
 The first step is to create the domain model for the format.
 This object (or set of objects) will represent structure of the EDI X12 document and define the attributes.